criteo/AFK/docs/docs/CMDB/FAQ.md

   weight Assign weight for routes learnt from this peer
 ```

+## Why is there no permit/deny field in community-lists and prefix-lists?

+While some devices provides a `permit/deny` field to a community/prefix-list, other Network OS like JunOS does not.
+More importantly, OpenConfig does not have it either.

+If you are currently using `permit/deny`, we suggest you to adapt your route-map instead.

+!!! example

+    You should migrate from:
+    ```
+    ip prefix-list FANCY_PREFIX_LIST 10 deny 10.0.0.0/24
+    ip prefix-list FANCY_PREFIX_LIST 20 permit 192.0.2.0/24

+    route-map RM-TEST-IN 5 permit
+      match ip prefix-list FANCY_PREFIX_LIST
+    ```

+    to:
+    ```
+    ip prefix-list FANCY_PREFIX_LIST 10 permit 10.0.0.0/24
+    ip prefix-list ANOTHER_FANCY_PREFIX_LIST 20 permit 192.0.2.0/24

+    route-map RM-TEST-IN 5 deny
+      match ip prefix-list FANCY_PREFIX_LIST

+    route-map RM-TEST-IN 10 permit
+      match ip prefix-list ANOTHER_FANCY_PREFIX_LIST
+    ```

 ## Why cannot a route-map filter on SAFI while OpenConfig permits it?

 The issue here is coming from implementation differences between JunOS and EOS/FRR: